Kenya / Tanzania Vacations

-This morning after breakfast, we depart with picnic lunch boxes for a full day of game viewing drives on the vast Serengeti plains.
+After breakfast, we depart with picnic lunch boxes for a full day of game viewing drives on the vast Serengeti plains.
 In the early morning and evening light, the Serengeti landscape is stunningly beautiful.
-The Rolling plains and grasslands, stretching far into the horizons as far as the eye can see, are home to the black-manned lion, the savannah elephant, the Cape buffalo, wildebeests, the elusive leopard, cheetah, the spotted & striped hyena, the rhino, topi, burchelle’s zebra, the Masai giraffe among many others.
+The Rolling plains and grasslands, stretching far into the horizons as far as the eye can see, are home to the black-manned lion, the savannah elephant, the Cape buffalo, wildebeests, the elusive leopard, cheetah, the spotted & stripped hyena, the rhino, topi, burchelle’s zebra, the Masai giraffe among many others.
 Serengeti National Park can’t disappoint.
 Enjoy dinner and overnight at our lodge.

 Serengeti National Park / Ngorongoro Conservation Area